slatex/stexls/README.md

 This is the language server for stex, implemented in python.

-# Python 3.7

-Python 3.7 (or higher) is required because the application is large and I needed the type annotations.
-I testet it with 3.7, 3.8 and 3.9-dev.

 # Installation

-1. Download this repository: `git clone --depth=1 https://github.com/slatex/stexls.git`
+1. Download this repository: `git clone --depth=1 https://github.com/slatex/stexls`
 2. Then simply install with pip: `pip install stexls/` (Note: This is an installation from local files and not from the official pip distribution.)
 3. Verify installation with `python -m stexls --version`
 4. Optional: Delete the downloaded repository.

-Alternatively use the provided installation script: `./upgrade`

 ## Update & Upgrade